 When I was attending hospital births as a doula, I kept a bottle of Labor Calm Spray in my doula bag.
-Nurses, OBs and birthing families alike all loved it, and would often stop to comment on how different our room felt, compared to the rest of the labor ward.
+Medical staff and birthing families all loved it, and would often stop to comment on how different our room felt, compared to the rest of the labor ward.

-Hospital staff are usually not okay with an essential oil diffuser being used - but a small bottle of scented spray is easy to use without ‘permission’ (I’m a big fan of asking forgiveness instead of permission, especially during labor!).
+Hospital staff typically have a problem with essential oil diffusers being plugged in - but a small bottle of scented spray is easy to use without ‘permission’ (I’m a big fan of asking forgiveness instead of permission, especially during labor!).

 A spritz is unobtrustive, and the scent dissipates quickly enough that it won't become overwhelming.